MarcoIeni/release-plz/docs/src/semver-check.md

 ## Will cargo-semver-checks catch every semver violation?

-No, it won't.
+No, it won't — not yet!
 There are many ways to break semver, and `cargo-semver-checks` [doesn't yet have lints for all of them](https://github.com/obi1kenobi/cargo-semver-checks/issues/5).
+You still need to check for semver violations manually.

 ## What happens when release-plz detects API breaking changes?